How did SEO work in 2010? Spun content, mass-produced WordPress sites, and the collapse of this strategy. A warning for modern marketers.

 5.00 /5 - (24 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 If you entered the world of Digital Marketing and SEO after 2015, the term “Presell Page” (or “Precel” in Polish SEO slang) might sound foreign or archaic.
 But from 2008 to 2012, before the great cleansings of the Panda and Penguin updates, Presell Pages were the absolute foundation of Link Building strategies in Poland and across Europe.

+Learn more about SEO and GEO optimization services at WPPoland.
 In this historical deep dive, we will explore what they were, why they worked, and why trying to use them in 2026 is digital suicide.

-What exactly was a “presell page”?
+#What exactly was a “presell page”?

 Functionally, a Presell Page was a blog-usually running on a generic WordPress installation-created for one specific purpose: to host articles containing backlinks.